luo-gary/ByteBuddies/milpitashacks/resq/README.md

 4. Push to the branch
 5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Flutter team for the amazing framework
-- TensorFlow team for TFLite
+- OpenAI team for GPT-4 Vision and Whisper
 - All contributors and testers